They say…

 Tue quiz, Sun lunchtime and evening live jazz/blues, meetings & functions

-The Blue Posts, Rupert Street,
+The Blue Posts, Rupert Street, London

-The best evidence that a genuine community exists alongside the throngs of tourists, shoppers and entertainment seekers in this part of can be found in its handful of thriving local pubs.
+The best evidence that a genuine community exists alongside the throngs of tourists, shoppers and entertainment seekers in this part of London can be found in its handful of thriving local pubs.
 The Blue Posts, at the end of an alleyway on the western edge of Chinatown, is a case in point.
 Michael, its landlord since 2004, says most of his customers are regulars he knows by name, but the casual visitor can still expect a warm and friendly welcome.
 The downstairs bar, which looks like it was last refitted in the 1970s, is small and basic but homely, with an impressive collection of maneki neko beckoning cat ornaments; upstairs there’s another smallish square room with a big window, where bands play on Sundays and BBC scriptwriters hold regular meetings.

 The lengthy traditional menu is impressively low priced for the area, with sandwiches, jacket potatoes, curries, pie, chile con carne, smoked salmon salad and a choice of hot vegetarian options.
-The beer range at this Enterprise tenancy opts for better known names which are kept to Cask Marque standards – Pride, Summer Lightning and Landlord are regulars with a changing guest that might come from Black Sheep, Wells & Young’s or Wychwood.
-Keg and Leffe and bottled Budvar, Duvel and Newcastle Brown extend possibilities.
+The beer range at this Enterprise tenancy opts for better known names which are kept to Cask Marque standards – London Pride, Summer Lightning and Landlord are regulars with a changing guest that might come from Black Sheep, Wells & Young’s or Wychwood.
+Keg Hoegaarden and Leffe and bottled Budvar, Duvel and Newcastle Brown extend possibilities.
 At Christmas they go for strangely sculpted topiary rather than a tree.

 Visitor note.
-Most authorities on pub names explain names like the Blue Posts by the pre-literate practice of using visual like blue painted poles to identify particular buildings.
-But that doesn’t explain why there are so many pubs in the West End with that name – currently five but once at least seven, with the nearest only a few minutes walk away in Berwick Street.
-Michael says blue posts marked the boundaries of the hunting park that formerly stood here, but if so it must have been a very strangely shaped park.
+Most authorities on pub names explain names like the Blue Posts by the pre-literate practice of using visual features like blue painted poles to identify particular buildings.
+But that doesn’t explain why there are so many in the End with that name – currently five but once at least seven, with the nearest only a few minutes walk away in Berwick Street.
+Michael says blue posts marked the boundaries of the hunting that formerly stood here, but if so it must have been a very strangely shaped park.
 The Blue Posts in St James’s claims blue posts once indicated sedan chairs for hire.
 Whatever the reason, make sure you arrange to meet in the right one!

 National Rail Charing Cross Underground Leicester Square, Piccadilly Circus Cycling Links to LCN+6A, 39, 50 Walking Jubilee Walkway